 The City of Humboldt is named after Baron Alexander von Humboldt (1769 - 1859), a world famous German scientist and naturalist, who traveled extensively in Central and South America.

 The name “Humboldt” was approved in 1875 for the site in the Northwest Territories along the Canadian Pacific Telegraph Line at which a repair station was built (8 km south west of the present city site).
 The only permanent inhabitants of the area were the telegraph operators, linemen and their families and members of the North West Mounted Police.
 The station played an integral part in communications for the developing west and in the Métis Resistance of 1885 at Batoche.

 Humboldt secured its significance in Canadian history in 1885.
-With the Métis Resistance led by Louis Riel taking place at Batoche just 100 km northwest, Humboldt became the important communication link between Prime Minister John A. Macdonald and his forces in the west.
+With the Métis Resistance led by Louis Riel taking place at Batoche just 100 km north west, Humboldt became the important communication link between Prime Minister John A. Macdonald and his forces in the west.
 It was also a site of strategic importance.
 General Middleton arrived in April 1885 with 950 soldiers, established a garrison at the station and used it as his base for scouting operations.
-At that time, the Humboldt station was crucial, since the telegraph line further west was periodically cut, so Humboldt was the last secure link to the east.
+At that time, the telegraph line further west was periodically cut, so the Humboldt Station was crucial as the last secure link to the east.